Mystia-Izakaya/slick-gtk-themes/README.md

 Installation
 ============
 Download the latest release and unpack to `~/.themes`.

-Alternatively, if you want the latest commits then can do this:
+Alternatively, if you want the latest commits then you can do this:
 ```
 git clone https://github.com/Mystia-Izakaya/slick-gtk-themes
 cd slick-gtk-themes